 Our grateful thanks to all of the donors who have supported us over many years, and for your continued support, in our mission to support communities within the greater Balule area.
 The Trust is well on it’s way to accomplishing some of our always evolving aims, but there is much still to be done.
 Your valuable support is the life blood which determines our success, both now and into the future.

-The Charity Calendar itself was founded in 2005 by myself, a keen amateur photographer, and my two daughters Michelle and Anique.
-It purpose, to raise funds for Aids orphans and other vulnerable children and enjoys the support from numerous corporates and individuals.
+The Calendar was founded as a family venture with my daughters Michelle and Anique in 2005 and is based on my amateur wildlife and travel photography.
+Its purpose is to raise funds for Aids orphans and other vulnerable children, and it enjoys the support of numerous individuals and corporates.

 Lex van Vught